skysqlinc/skysql-docs/docs/FAQs.md

 ### **What does SkySQL cost?
 How is SkySQL priced?**

-Estimated SkySQL pricing is available from the [SkySQL portal](https://mariadb.com/docs/skysql-previous-release/service-management/launch/).
-Account registration is required.
+Estimated SkySQL pricing is available from the SkySQL portal.
+SkySQL pricing is very competitive and starts at about $100 per month for production grade databases.

-SkySQL pricing varies based on the selections made when you [launch a service](https://mariadb.com/docs/skysql-previous-release/service-management/launch/).
+SkySQL pricing varies based on the selections made when you [launch a service](<../Portal features/Launch page>).
 Examples of selections include provider, topology, instance and storage size, and region.

 The pricing shown is not a quote and does not guarantee the cost for your actual use of SkySQL services, as is shown on monthly invoices.
 The cost estimate can vary from your actual costs for [several reasons](https://mariadb.com/docs/skysql-previous-release/features-and-concepts/pricing/).

 ### **Do I need to purchase a MariaDB Server license or subscription to use SkySQL?**

-No. Purchase of SkySQL service includes [support](https://mariadb.com/docs/skysql-previous-release/service-management/support/) and access to [MariaDB database products on SkySQL](https://mariadb.com/docs/skysql-previous-release/features-and-concepts/).
+No. Purchase of SkySQL service includes [support](https://mariadb.com/docs/skysql-previous-release/service-management/support/) and access to MariaDB database products on SkySQL.

 ### **I have an existing contract with Google.
 Can I leverage this for SkySQL?**